Skip to main content

 Personas

-Personas define the "personality" of the interviewer when testing MCP servers.
+Personas define the "personality" of the interviewer when exploring MCP servers with bellwether explore.
 Different personas ask different types of questions, focusing on various aspects like documentation, security, edge cases, or usability.

 How Personas Work

-A persona shapes how Bellwether interviews your MCP server by:
+A persona shapes how Bellwether explores your MCP server by:

 1. System Prompt - Instructs the LLM how to behave and what to focus on